Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/CONTRIBUTING.md

 ***TBD: Need to get format from Sudhi, as well as get file name format and directory structure.***

 If added correctly, the tool will append the new, great example you added directly into the appropriate reference page.

+## Submit a pull request

+After making some contributions to the API reference, please submit a pull request so we can feed it back into the pipeline!

+1. Push your changes to **your** fork of the repository.
+2. Open a pull request against **OfficeDev** organization's repository.
+3. Wait on us!
+We'll be watching pull requests frequently and will get back to you as soon as possible.
+Thank you so much for your contribution!

+## Questions, concerns, puppy pictures

+Please send all the above to <a href="mailto:joem@microsoft.com?subject=Microsoft Graph API reference documentation">Joe Martella</a> and he'll get back to you in a timely manner.